appellod/example-serverless-application/README.md

 using a single command.
 Documentation also requires that a user logs in to view the documentation, providing security for sensitive information.

+**Passport**
+Authentication is performed using Passport.
+The default authentication strategy is the Bearer strategy which allows basic token-based authentication.
+Other Passport strategies such as Facebook or Google authentication can easily be added if needed.

+**MongoDB**
+MongoDB is the chosen data store to allow rapid prototyping without having to worry about constantly creating and changing migrations while experimenting with new implementations.
+Migrations are built-in to allow index management and data transformation if needed.

+**Mongoose**
+All database calls are performed using Mongoose, an ORM for MongoDB.
+By utilizing an ORM, developers can see Intellisense as they're working with their data to give them more insight into database fields and types.
+Mongoose also allows many useful features such as pre- and post-save hooks, and static- and instance-level functions to provide even more development efficiency!

-**Socket.IO Authentication and User-based Broadcasting**
+**Socket.IO Authentication and User-based Broadcasting with Redis**
 Users can connect to Socket.IO and authenticate their connection.
 This allows us to send them push notifications based on their identity.
 Supports multiple connection from a single user.
 Uses Redis to allow distributed communications between servers.

-**Easy Test Suite**
+**Thorough Test Suite**
 Included test suite is ready to test any model or controller in your application.
 Tests are performed using Mocha.
-All database collections are cleared before each test to make sure that every test uses fresh data.
+Redis and all database collections are cleared before each test to make sure that every test uses fresh data.
 Helper method is included for easily testing both secured and unsecured API endpoints.

 **End-to-End API Tests**
-Included test suite performs end-to-end testing on all API routes.
+Included test suite performs end-to-end testing on all API routes to make sure users experience what's intended.

 **Test Coverage Reports**
 Generate test coverage reports by simply running `npm run test:coverage`.